40 Weeks Pregnant

 - Fatigue.
 The fact that you can’t sleep isn’t really helping here.
 But since you may not have any plans, you may be able to sneak in an extra nap here or there—or at least take some quiet time to relax.

 - Contractions.
 Those Braxton Hicks contractions may eventually turn into the real deal, so if it seems like you’re having a lot of them, start timing them to see how far apart they are.
-If they get closer together, you’re in an early stage of labor.
+If they get closer together and start to feel painful, you’re in an early stage of labor.

 40 Weeks Pregnant Signs of Labor